stepan-mitkin/drakon.tech.desktop/examples/fizzbuzz/readme.txt

 drakongen --project fizzbuzz.proj --output .

 drakongen will overwrite fizzbuzz.txt
-Use fizzbuzz.txt a prompt for an AI app like Grok, Gemini, or ChatGPT.
+Use fizzbuzz.txt a prompt for an AI app like Grok, Gemini, or Copilot.